 § 641.310.
-Regulations governing declaratory decision 3/12/92
+Regulations governing declaratory decision 4/23/92

-641.310. (a) An agency may modify the provisions of this article by regulation.
+641.310. (a) An agency may modify the provisions of this article or make the provisions of this article inapplicable by regulation.
 Notwithstanding Section 641.130, this subdivision applies in an adjudicative proceeding required by statute to be conducted by an administrative law judge employed by the Office of Administrative Hearings.

-- (b) The Office of Administrative Hearings shall adopt and promulgate model regulations under this article that are consistent with the public interest and with the general policy of this part to facilitate and encourage agency issuance of reliable advice.
-The model regulations shall provide for all of the following: - (1) A description of the classes of circumstances in which an agency will not issue a declaratory decision. - (2) The form, contents, and filing of a petition for a declaratory decision. - (3) The procedural rights of a person in relation to a petition. - (4) The disposition of a petition. - (c) An agency may adopt the model regulations of the Office of Administrative Hearings in whole or in part, with or without change, to govern declaratory decisions of the agency.
+(b) The Office of Administrative Hearings shall adopt and promulgate model regulations under this article that are consistent with the public interest and with the general policy of this article to facilitate and encourage agency issuance of reliable advice.
+The model regulations shall provide for all of the following:

+(1) A description of the classes of circumstances in which an agency will not issue a declaratory decision.

+(2) The form, contents, and filing of an application for a declaratory decision.

+(3) The procedural rights of a person in relation to an application.

+(4) The disposition of an application.

+(c) An agency may adopt the model regulations of the Office of Administrative Hearings in whole or in part, with or without change, to govern declaratory decisions of the agency.

 Comment.
 Section 641.310 is drawn from 1981 Model State APA § 2-103(b).
 This section does not require each agency to adopt regulations; however, the model regulations developed by the Office of Administrative Hearings should provide a useful source for an agency if the agency does adopt regulations.
 An agency may choose to preclude declaratory decisions altogether.
-Cf. Section 641.130 (modification of statute by regulation).
+Cf. Section 641.130 (modification or inapplicability of statute by regulation).

-Regulations should specify all of the details surrounding the declaratory decision process including a specification of the precise form and contents of the petition; when, how, and where a petition is to be filed; whether a petitioner has the right to an oral argument; the circumstances in which the agency will not issue a decision; and the like.
+Regulations should specify all of the details surrounding the declaratory decision process including a specification of the precise form and contents of the application; when, how, and where an application is to be filed; whether an applicant has the right to an oral argument; the circumstances in which the agency will not issue a decision; and the like.

 Regulations also should require a clear and precise presentation of facts, so that an agency will not be required to rule on the application of law to unclear or excessively general facts.
-The regulations should make clear that, if the facts are not sufficiently precise, the agency can require additional facts or a narrowing of the petition.
+The regulations should make clear that, if the facts are not sufficiently precise, the agency can require additional facts or a narrowing of the application.

-Agency rules on this subject will be valid so long as the requirements they impose are reasonable and are within the scope of agency discretion.
-To be valid these rules must also be consistent with the public interest-which includes the efficient and effective accomplishment of the agency's mission-and the express general policy of this article to facilitate and encourage the issuance of reliable agency advice.
+Agency regulations on this subject will be valid so long as the requirements they impose are reasonable and are within the scope of agency discretion.
+To be valid these rules must also be consistent with the public interest--which includes the efficient and effective accomplishment of the agency's mission--and the express general policy of this article to facilitate and encourage the issuance of reliable agency advice.
 Within these general limits, therefore, an agency may include in its rules reasonable standing, ripeness, and other requirements for obtaining a declaratory decision.